Terms and Conditions

 Each party acknowledges that rights under this Agreement are not exclusive.

-10.1 The Client may not deal with the benefit of this Agreement in any way (whether by assignment, sub-licensing or otherwise) without The Royals prior written consent.
-The Royals may assign or otherwise transfer all or any part of this Agreement by any means, provided The Royals gives the Client 30 days’ notice prior to making an assignment or transfer.
+12.1 The Client may not deal with the benefit of this Agreement in any way (whether by assignment, sub-licensing or otherwise) without the Royals prior written consent.
+The Royals may assign or otherwise transfer all or any part of this Agreement by any means, provided the Royals gives the Client 30 days’ notice prior to making an assignment or transfer.

-10.6 This Agreement may only be amended in writing signed by all the parties.
+12.6 This Agreement may only be amended in writing signed by all the parties.
 The Royals may vary the terms of the Terms and Conditions at any time by written notice to the Client.
-Such variation will only affect agreements entered into by the Client and The Royals after the date of The Royals notice.
+Such variation will only affect agreements entered into by the Client and the Royals after the date of the Royals notice.

-10.9 The rights, powers, authorities, discretions and remedies arising out of or under this agreement are cumulative and do not exclude any other right, power, authority, discretio or remedy of the parties.
+12.9 The rights, powers, authorities, discretions and remedies arising out of or under this agreement are cumulative and do not exclude any other right, power, authority, discretion or remedy of the parties.

 (a) fails to exercise the right;